 Vegeta is a common seasoning used in Eastern European cooking.
 Ingredients include salt, dehydrated vegetables (carrot, parsnip, onion, celery, parsley), flavor enhancers (MSG), sugar, spices, cornstarch, and riboflavin.
 It was first created in 1958 and put on the market by Podravka, a Croatian company in 1959.
 There are a few recipes for homemade Vegeta, but I have not tried any yet.
-I personally just used Chicken bouillon, because I didn’t want to use the flavor enhancers in Vegeta.
-If you want to try it with Vegeta, Amazon sells a version without MSG: Vegeta, Gourmet Seasoning, No MSG.
+I personally just used Chicken bouillon.
+It can also be found on Amazon: Vegeta, Gourmet Seasoning, No MSG.

 Sertés Paprikás (Hungarian Pork Stew) Recipe

 Adapted from The Watering Mouth